verma16Ayush/profpoll/docs/source/index.rst

 future, various other aspects of the college across the spectrum ranging from administration, accomodation etc.

 This sphinx documentation is created partially following the Diataxis guidelines to be a demo for GSoD'21 application.
-The How-To section outlines How to setup the project locally for development and debugging. and the Reference section contain the reference of the profpoll REST API.
+The How-To section outlines how to setup the project locally for development and debugging. and the Reference section contain the reference of the profpoll REST API.
 The tutorials and explanation sections, however, are still out of scope of the project.

 Project Tree